MyMercy FAQ Topics

 Do I need a Mercy primary care physician to sign up for MyMercy?

-- No. Currently, MyMercy access is available to those with a Mercy primary care physician or specialist or, in the case of children, a pediatric physician.
+- No. Currently, MyMercy access is available to any Mercy patient cared for in any of our communities..

 How secure is MyMercy?